 The Jan Andrews Literary Award

-This award is named to honour one of MASC’s co-founders, Jan Andrews.
-Jan was a storyteller and children’s author who inspired many and believed deeply in the importance of the Arts to young people.
+This award is named in honour of MASC co-founder Jan Andrews, a beloved storyteller and children’s author who inspired generations of young people and believed deeply in the transformative power of the Arts.

 Guidelines